docker/docs/datacenter/ucp/3.0/guides/admin/install/upgrade.md

 then click to upgrade.

-Before the upgrade happens, a confirmation dialog along with important information regarding swarm and UI availability is displayed.
+Before the upgrade happens, a confirmation dialog along with important information regarding cluster and UI availability is displayed.

 ![](../../images/upgrade-ucp-3.png){: .with-border}